Entanglement entropy, single-particle occupation probabilities, and short-range correlations

-is the quantity called ``contact'' introduced by Shina Tan~\cite{Tan:2008a,Tan:2008b,Tan:2008c}, see Fig.~\ref{fig:eta}.
-The short-range correlation part of the momentum distribution $n(k)$ is clearly a beyond mean field in nature and its shape can be extracted with relatively good accuracy by considering only a two-fermion system at short distances.
-Nevertheless, the presence of the medium in which the two-body system lives, leads to its renormalization, partly due also to the center-of-mass motion of the two-body system.
-Since so far no argument has been suggested in literature that a discontinuity of $n(k)$ at $k_0$ might occur, it is reasonable to assume that $n(k)$ is continuous and thus there is a simple interpretation of the contact $C=\eta(k_0)n_\text{mf}(k_0)k_0^4$ in terms of a single parameter $k_0$.
+where $C(k_0)$ the ``contact'' introduced by Shina Tan~\cite{Tan:2008a,Tan:2008b,Tan:2008c} and $n_0\approx 0.16$ fm$^{-3}$ is the saturation density of symmetric nuclear matter.
+The SRCs part of the momentum distribution $n(k)$ is clearly a beyond mean field feature in nature.
+Since so far no argument has been suggested in literature that a discontinuity of $n(k)$ at $k_0$ might occur, it is reasonable to assume that $n(k)$ is continuous and thus there is a simple interpretation of the contact $C(k_0)=\eta(k_0)n_\text{mf}(k_0)k_0^4$ in terms of a single parameter $k_0$, see Fig.~\ref{fig:C}.
+The presence of a cusp at $k_0$ in the adopted parameterization of $n(k)$ introduces only relatively small numerical corrections.